mvp79-dev/examripper_chrome_extension/API.md

 Status Codes

 	•	200 OK: The request was successful and the response contains the processed data.
 	•	403 Forbidden: The request was unauthorized.
-This occurs if the user’s email is not listed in the subscribers.

 Notes